Ravernstal/gof2-bin-info/systems.md

 ## Notes

-* In versions of the game which have both the Valkyrie and Supernova DLCs, there are 34 systems defined in this file.
+* There are 34 systems defined in this file.
 * This file is big-endian.